Tag: photoelectric smoke detector

 Australian Standard Red ‘5-Ticks’ Certification

 Beware – not all interconnected smoke detectors are created equal.
 Did you know that smoke alarm manufacturers have a choice of certification agencies to certify their smoke detector?
 Some certification agencies such as Intertek SAI Global are well known and established – you will see their red Australian Standard logo (commonly known as the ‘StandardsMark’ or red ‘5-ticks logo’) not only on smoke alarms, but on a variety of Australian certified products.
-This certification is your assurance that the smoke detector has been rigorously assessed to meet Australian Standard AS 3786:2014.
-As part of the assurance process, Intertek SAI Global send an independent audit team to the smoke detector manufacturing facility every year to inspect and verify the manufacturing and testing process.
-A report is produced and any non-conformances are immediately identified and rectified – this ongoing process ensures safety and quality standards are maintained indefinitely.

 How do you know if the smoke alarm manufacturer is genuine and legally authorised to use the red logo above?
 Simple – look them up!
 You can see the license number above ‘SMK41401’.
 This license number is unique to the manufacturer’s certificate and can be searched on the Intertek SAI Global database.
 Check it out here.
-The database applies not only to smoke detectors, but to any Australian Standard Certified product!
+The database applies not only to interconnected smoke detectors, but to any Australian Standard Certified product!

-However, another choice for smoke detector manufacturers is to certify their product using an offshore certification agency which is cheaper and less well known.
-Surprisingly, the Australian Standard verification process for these cheaper certification agencies does not require visiting and auditing the manufacturing facility at all!
-Rather, the cheaper certification agency will perform a once-only desk top review of paperwork such as a smoke detector test report, and then confirm the product is Australian Standard certified based on this evidence alone.
-Note that whilst these cheaper certification agencies may say the product is Australian Standard certified and produce their own ‘certificate’ to attest to this, they do not have permission to use the Australian Standard red ‘5-ticks logo’ of which we are all familiar – always look for the Australian Standard red ‘5-ticks logo’ as this is your genuine symbol of quality, and trust.
+However, another choice for smoke detector manufacturers is to certify their product using an offshore certification agency, which is cheaper but far less reputable.
+While this might seem like a cost-saving measure, it comes with significant risks.
+Surprisingly, the Australian Standard verification process for these budget certification agencies does not require visiting or auditing the manufacturing facility at all!
+Instead, these agencies rely solely on a once-only desktop review of paperwork, such as a smoke detector test report, and then approve the product as Australian Standard certified based on these documents alone—without ever physically inspecting the product or factory.

 Invest In ZEN Interconnected Smoke Detectors